Señor de los Temblores

-Señor de los Temblores (in Quechua known as Taytacha Temblores, meaning Christ or Lord of the Earthquakes) is a 16th-century statue of the crucifixion of Jesus in Cusco Cathedral in Cusco, Peru.
+Señor de los Temblores (in Quechua known as Taytacha Temblores, meaning Christ or Lord of the Earthquakes) is a late 16th-century statue of the crucifixion of Jesus in Cusco Cathedral in Cusco, Peru.
 It is popularly believed to have reduced damage in the city during the 1650 earthquake.
-Taytacha Temblores became known as the patron saint of Cusco, and is carried in procession annually on Holy Monday.
+Taytacha Temblores became known as the patron of Cusco, and is carried in procession annually on Holy Monday.
+It is one of the most well-known sculptures in present-day Peru, and is represented in hundreds of paintings.

-The original of which Taytacha is a replica of is called "Señor Manuel de Exaltación" and is in the city of Mollepata.
-A copy of this statue made with varied local materials was taken to Cusco.
-It is one of the most well-known sculptures in present-day Peru.